HarukiYqM/Reference-based-Scene-Stylization/README.md

 ![ReGS](/Figs/REGS.png)
 REGS
 ## Run the code
 1. This codebase takes the pre-trained 3DGS as input and perform stylization through optimization.
-For the target, please run the  [3DGS](https://github.com/graphdeco-inria/gaussian-splatting) to reconstruct the scene first.
+For the target scene, please run the  [3DGS](https://github.com/graphdeco-inria/gaussian-splatting) to reconstruct the scene first.

 2. Prepare the style reference image and original views.
 We use examples from [ref-npr](https://drive.google.com/drive/folders/1b6L250lrBrSxfKYPmDBHuY_EP9n7WKnA).
-Put the pre-trained checkpoint, reference, and original scene in the folder following the provided example here ()
+Put the pre-trained checkpoint, reference, and original scene in the folder following the provided example here (https://drive.google.com/file/d/13IvnbM3aIm5Lrr4IddbrwqSdXjpxSRMa/view?usp=sharing)

 3. Stylization
 Run the following script to train models.